jod35/fb-message-classifier-with-tensorflow/README.md

 6. `unzip your file, Go into inbox and to the file with the person you want to classify's name`<br/>
 7. `Move 'message_1.JSON' into cloned directory`<br/>
 8. `Change code as indicated with comments`<br/>

+Steps are slightly different if downloading your data on the mobile app!